How To Bypass Age Verification in 2026 [Tested]

 Step 2: Choose a server location

-From the map on the left, select a server located in a state or country that does not have mandatory age-verification requirements.
+From the map on the left, select a server located in a state or country that doesn't require mandatory age verification.
 Good options include:

 • Netherlands (Amsterdam)